 Transcriptions

-The transcription catalogue of Vienna Percussion Editions functions both as performable repertoire and as analytical study material.
+The transcriptions of Vienna Percussion Editions are conceived both as performable repertoire and as analytical study material.

-Detailed notation enables close examination of timing, articulation, sound production, and phrasing, with a particular focus on the playing approaches of Gary Burton and Makoto Ozone.
+The detailed notation enables close engagement with melody, harmony, and timing, with a particular focus on the playing approaches of Gary Burton and Makoto Ozone.

-The goal is to make recorded performances legible in notation without sacrificing musical clarity or playability.
+The aim is to translate recorded performances into a clear and readable notation without compromising playability.

 Available Scores